o3de/o3de.org/content/docs/atom-guide/core-systems/frame-rendering.md

 ---
 title: "Frame Rendering"
-description: "The frame rendering process describes the step-by-step process that the Atom renderer takes to compute each frame."
+description: The frame rendering process describes how a scene is processed from Render Components, through Render Passes in the RPI, and to the RHI.
 date: 2020-01-07
 toc: true
 weight: 100